dm0096/hushpupy/README.md

 ## What is it?

-The UAH Sounding Program (USP) sounding data into several formatted text files
+The UAH Sounding Program (USP) converts raw radiosonde data into several formats and generates [SHARPpy](https://sharppy.github.io/SHARPpy/)-based Skew-T Log-P plots.
+It leverages several Python libraries (NumPy, Pandas, Matplotlib, SHARPpy) to convert raw iMet or Windsond files into formats compatible with [RAOB](https://www.raob.com/), SHARPpy, and a general research format.
+USP also outputs custom SHARPpy plots serving as quick-looks for your data.

 ---

 ## Run the program

-This README details development instructions.
-If you're here just to run the USP, look no further.
-Follow these instructions to deploy the USP to your system:
+If you're just here to run USP, look no further.
+Follow these instructions to deploy USP to your system:

 1. Click **Source** on the left side.
 2. Click the README.md link from the list of files.